ShubhamVG/shubhamvg.github.io/docs/packages/lav_home/blogs/markdowns/tutorial_how_to_piss_off_a_friend_by_refusing_illegal_activity.md

 a fun and wild ride.

 ## Characters
-There are only two characters only.
+There are two characters only.
 One is me, and the other we shall call *Svetlana*.
 <br>
 Svetlana is an aspirational UI/UX designer and actually, she is interested in